Updated: Apr 19

 One of your career goals is to work in a role that enables you to progress professionally, balance your job and spare time for your family, and work in a friendly setting.
 If your present work aligns differently with your professional or life goals, you should consider looking for a new job.
 It is essential to look into signals that determine when to jump ship.

 Sometimes individuals have a gut feeling that leads them to the door long before the workspace becomes unbearable for them.
 What are the telltale signs of considering a job change or quit career?

 Here are the 10 signs that indicate you need to quit your job and look for a new opportunity.

 Improper work-life balance has been one of the reasons for leaving a job.
 A work-life balance refers to the distinction between your professional and personal lives.
 You can be a successful employee and achieve your professional objectives while maintaining your commitment to your life outside of work, including family and interests.

 Establishing a work-life balance may reduce stress and help you stay interested in your profession.
-If you realise that your present job makes it difficult to strike this balance, you may want to look for a new job that is more suited or enjoyable for you.
+If you realise that your present job makes it difficult to strike this balance, you may quit career to look for a new opportunity that is more suited or enjoyable for you.

 2. You are close to Burnout